Cyber Monday has begun, and deals are going fast. Snag your favorites now!

-Not much, though play in the cutter head means it lacks the accuracy for precision work.
+Play in the cutter head means it lacks the accuracy for precision work.

 Although handheld planers definitely have their purpose and in certain situations can produce better results, a benchtop unit is the way to go if you're serious about your woodwork.
-You'll want a model that doesn't produce irregularities like scallops and snipes, which necessitates more sanding afterward.
+You'll want a model that doesn't produce irregularities like scallops and snipes, which necessitate more sanding afterward.
 Having a depth gauge and using a double-edged carbide blade are highly recommended.

 To use a planer, you feed a board through one end of the unit.
 The planer shaves the board before it exits the other end.

 For best results, you should try to feed it at a uniform speed.
 And make sure the planer’s blades are cutting with the grain to avoid nicks in the wood.

 A modern power planer makes use of a spinning cutterhead.
 The cutterhead removes small pieces from the face of the board as the planer works along the length of the board.
 This inevitably results in a flurry of shavings and dust.

 Setting the planer to work at a deep depth will create a rougher finish on the board.
 A shallow depth creates a smoother finish.The latter requires less sanding, so you may wish to use multiple shallow planer cuts.

 A typical planer designed for at-home use cuts the surface of the wood at a maximum depth of 1/8th of an inch.

 Small planers may top out at cuts of 1/16th of an inch.
 Large planers designed for professional use are able to make deeper cuts, typically 3/16th of an inch.

 Some pro-style tools can even cut as deeply as 1/4th of an inch.